and1er/workspace-setup/vm-creation/cloud-manual/README.md

 sudo apt update && sudo apt upgrade
 ```

-Choose new user name as variable
+Choose new username as variable

 ```bash
 NEW_USERNAME=USERNAME